 The Winter High Peaks

-(Insight & tips from our Adirondack Guide Blogger, Spencer Morrissey)
+(Insight & tips from guest blogger Spencer Morrissey)

 Getting that “W” after your number sure is a big deal - we understand it is an amazing accomplishment.
 The High Peaks in winter can be very intimidating to some climbers who have limited or no winter experience, others may get a bit too confident in their perceived abilities.
 However, if you make the correct choices it shouldn’t be overwhelming and your chances of a safe climb, success, and fun increases exponentially.